 - BBQ Buying Guide for Gas Grills and BBQ Smokers

-- Best Electric Grills and BBQ Smokers — Coming Soon
+- BBQ Buying Guide for Electric Grills and BBQ Smokers

-- Best BBQ and Grilling Accessories — Coming Soon
+- BBQ Buying Guide for BBQ and Grilling Accessories

 You can’t beat the relatively low cost of the Weber original kettle and the durability it provides.
 If you want to learn how to manage fire using a grill that’s going to last you for years to come, I absolutely recommend this grill.

 The Weber original kettle provides 363 square inches of available grilling and smoking space.
 Porcelain-enameled body and glass-reinforced nylon handles resist rust.
 Aluminum used for the ash catcher and vents resist rusting as well.

 Why I’m Recommending the Weber Original Kettle 22 inch grill